-- 4.1 For the purpose of this policy, a persistent complainant is a parent/carer or member of the public who complains about issues, either formally or informally, or frequently raises issues that the complainant considers to be within the remit of the school, and whose behaviour is unreasonable.
-Such behaviour may be characterised by: - a.
-Actions which are obsessive, persistent, harassing, prolific, repetitious; - b.
-Prolific correspondence or excessive e-mail or telephone contact about a concern or complaint; - c.
-Uses Freedom of Information requests excessively and unreasonably - d.
-An insistence upon pursuing unsubstantial complaints and/or unrealistic or unreasonable outcomes: - e.
-An insistence upon pursuing complaints in an unreasonable manner; - f.
-An insistence on only dealing with the Principal on all occasions irrespective of the issue and the level of delegation in the school to deal with such matters; - g.
-An insistence upon repeatedly pursuing a complaint when the outcome is not satisfactory to the complainant but cannot be changed, for example, if the desired outcome is beyond the remit of the school because it is unlawful. - 4.2 For the purpose of this policy, harassment is the unreasonable pursuit of such actions as in (a) to (g) above in such a way that they: - a.
-Appear to be targeted over a significant period of time on one or more members of school staff and/or - b.
-Cause on-going distress to individual member(s) of school staff and/or - c.
-Have a significant adverse effect on the whole/parts of the school community and/or - d.
-Are pursued in a manner which can be perceived as intimidating and oppressive by the recipient.
+- 4.1 For the purpose of this policy, a persistent complainant is a parent/carer or member of the public who complains about issues, either formally or informally, or frequently raises issues that the complainant considers to be within the remit of the school, and whose behaviour is unreasonable. - 4.2 Such behaviour may be characterised by: - Actions which are obsessive, persistent, harassing, prolific, repetitious; - Prolific correspondence or excessive e-mail or telephone contact about a concern or complaint; - Uses Freedom of Information requests excessively and unreasonably - An insistence upon pursuing unsubstantial complaints and/or unrealistic or unreasonable outcomes; - An insistence upon pursuing complaints in an unreasonable manner; - An insistence on only dealing with the Head Teacher on all occasions irrespective of the issue and the level of delegation in the school to deal with such matters: - An insistence upon repeatedly pursuing a complaint when the outcome is not satisfactory to the complainant but cannot be changed, for example, if the desired outcome is beyond the remit of the school because it is unlawful. - 4.3 For the purpose of this policy, harassment is the unreasonable pursuit of such actions in such a way that they: - Appear to be targeted over a significant period of time on one or more members of school staff and/or - Cause on-going distress to individual member(s) of school staff and/or - Have a significant adverse effect on the whole/parts of the school community and/or - Are pursued in a manner which can be perceived as intimidating and oppressive by the recipient.
 This could include situations where persistent demands and criticisms, whilst not particularly taxing or serious when viewed in isolation, have a cumulative effect over time of undermining confidence, well-being and health.